The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 1 “No” → Too expensive (outlier)

-Prevented second failure.
-If 10 calls yielded 0-2 “yes” responses, Blake would’ve known the cohort model was also wrong.
-Saved him from wasting another 6 months.
+Prevented a second failure: If 10 calls had yielded only 0–2 “yes” responses, Blake would’ve known the cohort model was also wrong and avoided wasting another 6 months.

-Got deposits = commitment proof.
-“Yes, I’d buy” is cheap talk.
-A $300 deposit is a real commitment.
+Turned talk into commitment: “Yes, I’d buy” is cheap talk; a $300 deposit is real commitment proof.

 Test group selection: 30 minutes